ashutoshbsathe/scarpet-nn/docs/binarized-nn.md

 | 1  | -1 |  -1       |
 | 1  | 1  | 1         |

-In bit representation, this multiplication resemblex XNOR gate.
+In bit representation, this multiplication resembles XNOR gate.

 | $$A$$  | $$B$$  | $$C = A * B$$ | $$C = \overline{A \oplus B}$$ |
 |:--:|:--:|:---------:|:-:|